 Conifer home prices are not only among the most expensive in Colorado, but Conifer real estate also consistently ranks among the most expensive in America.

-Conifer is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Conifer is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Conifer who work in management occupations (14.55%), office and administrative support (10.40%), and sales jobs (9.53%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Conifer is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Conifer is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Conifer who work in management occupations (14.10%), office and administrative support (11.86%), and sales jobs (8.84%).

 Also of interest is that Conifer has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Conifer telecommute to their jobs.
-Overall, about 11.61% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.37% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Conifer home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Conifer residents report their race to be White, followed by Asian.
-Important ancestries of people in Conifer include English, Irish, Scottish, and French .
+Important ancestries of people in Conifer include English, Irish, French , and Italian.

 The most common language spoken in Conifer is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Chinese and Spanish.